 The main streets of Breckenridge are lined with nice shops, restaurants and bars.
 The after ski scene at Breckenridge is the best in Summit County.
 And the area is host to numerous other winter activities, from dog sledding to ice skating.

 Lodging is available throughout town and the neighboring towns of Summit County.
 You can find all all levels of lodging, from five star hotels, b&b’s, to right priced motels.

 Paid parking is mainly what’s available at Breckenridge.
-Parking starts at $5/day and up, but may be $10 and up on weekends/holidays.
+Parking may be more on weekends/holidays.
 Free parking is available somewhere probably.
 One of the closest fee parking areas is at the base of Peak 9.